 As with anything in the ever-changing information security realm, an IT security policy isn't a "set up and leave" type of practice.
 Procedures, controls and the scope of the policy should continuously be monitored to spot any changes in the network environment and enforce new procedures to address them.
 Additionally, maintaining compliance is a feat in which the constant overview of relevant controls is necessary, to ensure violations don't occur.

 Get a full picture of your digital risks

 One of the first steps in an effective information security policy is identifying risks, and preceding that, identifying all critical assets, data and infrastructure.
-Our Attack Surface Reduction platform will provide you with complete awareness over your attack surface, including activity, open ports, SSL certificates, and much more.
+Our Attack Surface Intelligence platform will provide you with complete awareness over your attack surface, including activity, open ports, SSL certificates, and much more.

 Our automated asset analysis will allow you to detect and understand the different security risks your organization may face.
-Furthermore, you can use ASR to detect any changes across your infrastructure so you can quickly and effectively audit and modify your information security policy as needed.
+Furthermore, you can use ASI to detect any changes across your infrastructure so you can quickly and effectively audit and modify your information security policy as needed.